The Hidden Cost of Masking at Work

 2. The cost calculation for companies

-These costs accumulate because masking is invisible for so long.
-Masked employees appear "fine" right up until they collapse.
-Standard early-warning systems (one-on-ones, performance reviews) do not capture the lead time.
+These costs accumulate because masking remains invisible to organisations for so long.
+Employees who mask appear "fine" right up until they collapse.
+The problem is not the person.
+It is that standard early-warning systems (one-on-ones, performance reviews) lack the recognition mechanisms for masking-driven depletion.

 3. Why masking depletes faster than it recovers